chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 Once done, select **Add Chef Server** and see the server in the list of Chef Infra Servers.

+### Chef Server Information

+In Chef Infra Server, you can view the details of te infra servers created.
+Select the created infra server, and the UI shows the information of the infra server.

+{{< figure src="/images/automate/chef-server-details-page.png" alt="Chef Infra Server Information Page">}}

+In the above image you can view:

+1. The **FQDN** you inserted while creating.
+1. The **IP** address.
+1. The **WebUI** key.
+1. Last Sync Date.
+1. Last Migration Status.

+You can also update the **WebUI** key buy selecting the *Update* option of the WebUI key.

 ### Update WebUI Key